t2linux/ubucon-stuffs/script.md

 # Demo

 Well, now it's time to see this Mac run Linux!
-Since this is Ubucon, we'll show it run Ubuntu!
+Since this is Ubucon, naturally we'll show it running Ubuntu.

 *plug Ubuntu stick in, boot to it*

+Actually before we continue with the presentation, we need to copy Wi-Fi firmware in place.
+We're not allowed to distribute this firmware freely with ISOs, so this must be done manually.

 *demonstrate*